wulongict/SpectralArchive/README.md

-# Building and searching spectral archive
+# Query for nearest neighbors against a spectral archive with Spectroscape

 ## Compile from source code